-State Priorities: Priority 1: Basic (Conditions of Learning)

 Priority 3: Parental Involvement (Engagement)

 Priority 5: Pupil Engagement (Engagement)

 Priority 6: School Climate (Engagement)

-Local Priorities: (GPA Charter Outcome #3)
+Metric/Indicator

-Expected Actual Metric/Indicator Average Daily Attendance Facilities AssessmentsFacility in Good Repair and Free of Hazards Whole Site Modernization and New Construction projects will be ongoing until all temporary classrooms removed campus and replaced with new buildings, new athletic buildings completed, campus-wide Air Conditioning installed, and Whole Site Modernization goals complete (restrooms, ADA, etc.) All Measurable Outcomes achieved 17-18 Annual Average Daily Attendance = 95% or higher District and school risk management insurance provider facility assessments will show that the campus is in good repair and free of hazards School leadership will work with the District to conduct site master planning, to include whole site modernization and the design and construction of a new gymnasium and academic building.
+- Average Daily Attendance - Facilities Assessments--Facility in Good Repair and Free of Hazards - Whole Site Modernization and New Construction projects will be ongoing until all temporary classrooms removed campus and replaced with new buildings, new athletic buildings completed, campus-wide Air Conditioning installed, and Whole Site Modernization goals complete (restrooms, ADA, etc.)

+- Annual Average Daily Attendance = 95% or higher - District and school risk management insurance provider facility assessments will show that the campus is in good repair and free of hazards - School leadership will work with the District to conduct site master planning, to include whole site modernization and the design and construction of a new gymnasium and academic building.